Seatis/my-teaching-materials/workshop/hardware/SPI-communication-ADC/SKILL-IO.md

     - custom data types

 ## Output skills
-- basic knowledge of different serial communications
 - understanding how does SPI communication work
+- basic knowledge of ADCs and DACs
+- experience in ATmega168PB ADC usage
+- experience in external DAC usage